WWTV: News operation

-WWTV/WWUP has long been the highest-rated television station in the market, especially in news.
-WWTV/WWUP has always been well ahead of distant runner up WPBN/WTOM in the Nielsen ratings.
+WWTV/WWUP has long been the highest-rated television station in the market, and has always been well ahead of distant runner up WPBN/WTOM in the Nielsen ratings.
 This is mainly because its newscasts focus on the entire region, while WPBN/WTOM focuses mostly on Traverse City.
 The station's various owners have always devoted significant resources to its news department, resulting in a higher-quality product than conventional wisdom would suggest for what has always been a very small market.
 Currently, WWTV/WWUP produces and airs 42 hours of news every week, a very large amount for a station in the 120th market.

 One of the station's best-known faces is John McGowan, who joined the station's on-air roster in 1977, and remained a station personality for 37 years, until suffering a stroke in 2014.
 McGowan served as sports director and anchor, and later served as the lead anchor on the station's weekend newscasts.
-The longest serving on-air personality currently with WWTV/WWUP is anchor Kevin Essebaggers, who debuted as a reporter in 2001 before moving up to an on-air anchor position in 2004, and currently co-anchors the station's 6 and 11 p.m. newscasts.
-Other WWTV/WWUP alumni include WTVG weatherman Bill Spencer, Jeopardy!
+The longest serving on-air personality currently with WWTV/WWUP is Michael Stevens, who was morning meteorologist on Michigan This Morning from 2010 until 2021; he was promoted to chief meteorologist in 2024.
+Other WWTV/WWUP alumni include WTVG weatherman Bill Spencer (retired in 2017), Jeopardy!
 "Clue Crew" member Sarah Whitcomb Foss, WOOD-TV reporters Larry Figurski and Dee Morrison, and former KPSP anchor Trish O'Shea.

 WWTV/WWUP courted controversy when it polled viewers asking if they wanted the station to air a CBS special about the career of CBS Evening News anchor Dan Rather, who was stepping down from his broadcast.
 After much attention from both local and national press, the poll was dropped and the special was aired.